DoTheEvo/selfhosted-apps-docker/opnsense/readme.md

 When selfhosting that `a.example.com` it will give you your own public IP, and most consumer routers don't allow this loopback, where your requests should go out and then right back.<br>
-So a solution for above-consumer-level routers/firewalls is to just have checkboxes about NAT reflection, also called hairpin NAT or a NAT loopback.
+Better tier firewalls have a simple solution, a checkbox somewhere about NAT reflection, also called hairpin NAT or a NAT loopback.

+For opnsense it's:

 `Firewall: Settings: Advanced`
 - Reflection for port forwards: `Enabled`
 - Reflection for 1:1: `Disabled`
 - Automatic outbound NAT for Reflection: `Enabled`

-*extra info:*<br>
-Many consider NAT reflection to be a hack that should not be used.<br>
+But many consider NAT reflection to be a hack that should not be used.<br>
-That the correct way is split DNS, where you maintain separate DNS records for LAN side so that `a.example.com` points directly to some local ip.
+That the correct way is to split DNS, where you maintain separate DNS records for LAN side so that `a.example.com` points directly to some local ip.
-Reason being that this way machines on LAN side that use FQDN(a.example.com) to access other machine on LAN are not hitting the firewall with traffic that goes between them.
+Reason being that this way machines on LAN side that use FQDN(a.example.com) to access other machine on LAN are not hitting the firewall with traffic that goes between them, it just goes straight through switches.<br>
-But IMO in small scale selfhosted setup its perfectly fine and it requires far less management.
+In a small scale selfhosted setup its perfectly fine and it requires less management.

-### Port Forwarding:

-a host with IP 192.168.1.200, with port 3100 open TCP<br>
-want to port forward from the outside 3200 to 3100

-- set up Aliases in `Firewall: Aliases`<br>
-  - name: A short friendly name for the IP address you're aliasing.
-I'll call it "media-server"
-  - type: Host(s)
-  - Aliases: Input 192.168.1.200

-- register the portforwarding in `Firewall: NAT: Port Forward`<br>
-  - Interface: `WAN`
-  - TCP/IP Version: `IPv4`
-  - Protocol: `TCP`
-  - Under `Source > Advanced`:<br>
-    - Source / Invert: `Unchecked`
-    - Source: `Any`
-    - Source Port Range: `any to any`
-  - Destination / Invert: `Unchecked`
-  - Destination: `WAN address`
-  - Destination Port range: `(other) 3200 to (other) 3200`
-  - Redirect target IP: `Alias "media-server"`
-  - Redirect target Port: `(other) 3100`

 </details>

 ---
 ---

 <details>
 <summary><h1>Switch to https</h1></summary>